 In addition to following the above oral hygiene tips, there are several other instructions that you should keep in mind after dental surgery, too.
 These include:

-Icing your face after you return home from our Glendale offices.
+- Icing your face after you return home from our Pasadena offices.
 When you have dental surgery, icing for 15 minutes on and 15 minutes off can help relieve swelling and post-operative pain.

 - Eating soft foods as your mouth heals from your dental surgery.
 Harder and crunchier foods can be reintroduced as your doctor advises.

 - Taking your pain medication exactly as prescribed, even if that means you need to wake up in the middle of the night to take a dose.